electromech-cpl/openvpn/README.md

 * All tables were updated with new fields, existed fields in those tables were not touched to be sure you won't loose any data.
 * New tables were created with default values.

-Now you need to go to `Configuration > OpenVPN Server` in OpenVPN UI webpage and review and update all options fields very carefully.
+Now you need to go to `Configuration > OpenVPN Server` in EmcplVPN webpage and review and update all options fields very carefully.

 Here is example of Server configuration page with new fields after the upgrade from version 0.3 to 0.9: